History of Townsends Inlet

 In 1692 Joseph Ludlam bought the land from a Quaker group and named the island after himself.
 He then divided it into three sections and sold the southern section to John Townsend who named it Townsend’s Inlet in 1695.
 The rest of Ludlam’s Island to the north would later become Sea Isle, after purchase by Charles Landis in 1880, and Strathmere, after the original land called Corson’s Inlet was annexed to Upper Township and renamed in 1912.

-Landis had water channels built on Sea Isle’s bayside, similar to those found in Venice, Italy.
-Today, those water channels still exist, and are flanked by bay front homes and condos, docks, fishing piers, two yacht clubs and two restaurants.
-Hundreds of boats, both commercial and personal, are docked throughout the waterways behind Sea Isle, and it is through Townsends Inlet that those vessels enter the Atlantic Ocean.
+Landis built water channels on Sea Isle’s bayside, similar to those found in Venice, Italy.
+Today, those water channels still exist, anked by bay front homes and condos, docks, fishing piers, two yacht clubs and two restaurants.
+Hundreds of commercial and personal boats are docked throughout the waterways behind Sea Isle, and it’s though Townsends Inlet that those vessels enter the Atlantic Ocean.

 In 1882, Busch’s Hotel was built and later became a seafood restaurant.
 For decades it was a popular, beloved restaurant, featuring its specialty She Crab Soup and other seafood delicacies.
 In 2014, Busch’s ceased operating as a full-service restaurant and scaled down its operation to instead became a take-out location.
 The building was demolished later that year.